 Patty Balderrama, Program Coordinator, Housing Development, MFA; Laura Chavez, Community Liaison, MFA; Alexandra Ladd, Director, Office of Affordable Housing, City of Santa Fe; Ted Swisher, Executive Director, Santa Fe Habitat for Humanity

-Contributions from a local government or private individual can be a game changer for an affordable housing project.
-This session presents the success story of a collaboration among Santa Fe Habitat for Humanity, the City of Santa Fe, Santa Fe Housing Trust and Pulte homes.
+Contributions from a local government or a private individual can be a game changer for an affordable housing project.
+This session presents the success story of the collaboration among Santa Fe Habitat for Humanity, the City of Santa Fe, Santa Fe Housing Trust and Pulte homes.
 Discover how to leverage and maximize contributions to create affordable housing in your community.

-For communities to be strong and stable, its multifamily housing properties must be strong and stable.
+For a community to be strong and stable, its multifamily housing properties must be strong and stable.
 And stable properties don’t happen unless residents are involved.
 This dynamic session illustrates the power of resident engagement and the benefits of supporting them through community-based resources, services and activities.
 Experts share strategies for creating cooperative networks and promoting positive community well-being.

 Jack Lindberg, Real Estate and Technology Trainer

-Three hours of CE credits pending
+Three hours of CE credits

 Helping clients increase their income is an important part of helping them become more independent.
 Learn how to help people with multiple barriers to employment get back into the workforce.
 Strategies for increasing income from other sources are also discussed.